csu-hmc/pitch-moment-compensation/README.md

 3. Computes belt acceleration by numerical differentiation.(`obtain_derivative.m`)
 4. Sets a range of desired cutoff frequencies for the lowpass filter (1-20 Hz).
 Also sets a cutoff frequency of interest (6 Hz).

-For each cutoff frequency in the specified range:

 5. Filters signals (acceleration and pitch moment) with the cutoff frequency(`filter_data.m`)
 6. Computes model coefficients for the belt acceleration pitch moment model.
    (`pitch_moment_calibration.m`)